 In most cases, the application process is also fairly straightforward.
 Lenders will want to know if your credit card sales are consistent and high enough to pay back your principal plus interest.
 They’ll typically ask to review a month or more of your business’s credit card receipts.

 Merchant cash advances can offer financing up to $5,000,000 and are unsecured – meaning they don’t come with collateral requirements.
-The cost of borrowing the money can be higher than interest rates from banks and credit unions or other forms of financing.
+The cost of borrowing money can be higher than interest rates from banks, credit unions, or other forms of financing.

 Not all merchant cash advances are alike.
 Although they’re the same type of financing product, the rates, funding amounts, and other terms can vary according to different lenders.

 If you’re going to get the best deal on your merchant cash advance, you’re going to need to compare multiple lenders.
-And there’s no better way to do this than through National Business Capital – a leading online business financing marketplace.
+And there’s no better way to do this than through National Business Capital – the market leader in $100K to $5MM transactions.

-With only a 60-second application process, you’ll be matched with personalized financing offers from our network of over 75 lenders.
-Choose the best pick for your business and your funds will be deposited in hours.
+With only a 60-second application process, you’ll be matched with personalized financing offers from our exclusive lender network.
+Choose the best pick for your business, and your funds will be deposited in hours.
 Have questions along the way?
 Our team of experts is here to guide you through every stage.

 Learn more about the financing options you could qualify for.
 Get started here.